alexbradd/compsci-notes/second/aos/notes.md

 are served**. **Starvation is the perpetuated condition where one or more tasks cannot execute due to the lack of resources**.

-#### Algorithm classification
+### Algorithm classification

 - **Preemptive vs non preemptive**
-  - Preemptive: tasks can be interrupted by the os at any time to make room for other tasks
+  - Preemptive: tasks can be interrupted by the OS at any time to make room for other tasks
   - Non-preemptive: once started, tasks are executed to completion, guaranteeing the lowest overhead